apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // UtilizationReports for allocation and nodes. repeated UtilizationReport utilizationReports = 5;

-  // Id of RM, this will be used to identify which RM of the request comes from. string rmId = 6;
+  // ID of RM, this will be used to identify which RM of the request comes from. string rmID = 6;

   // RM should explicitly add application when allocation request also explictly belongs to application.
   // This is optional if allocation request doesn't belong to a application.
 (Independent allocation)